Blog · Analysis · Last reviewed June 23, 2026

 The synthetic-media risk is therefore broader than a deepfake face on a video call.
 A fake candidate can be an assembled interface: stolen identity, borrowed address, AI-polished resume, remote interview performance, proxy network, laptop farm, payment account, and model-assisted workplace communication.
 The person on the screen is only one layer of the artifact.

 That is why the phrase "deepfake hiring" is too small.
-The deeper problem is a synthetic professional identity that can move through the entire employment stack.
+The deeper problem is a synthetic identity made professional enough to move through the entire employment stack.

 The Laptop Farm